-Can I be 'invisible' as a carer if I'm looking after a
+Can I be 'invisible' as a carer if I'm looking after a child in my family?

-be able to argue that this restriction should not apply to them, so long as they have no parental rights in respect of the disabled child.
+A step-parent or someone who co-habits with a parent should also be able to argue that this restriction should not apply to them, so long as they have no parental rights in respect of the disabled child.

 What happens once my disabled child turns 18

 If you are the parent of a disabled child who is turning 18 and they live with you, make sure you get advice about whether this will mean you qualify for a discount in your Council Tax bill.